12 Management Best Practices to Use

 However, for data-driven work culture, your workplace needs to have a strategy in place.
 The first step is to define your goals—both achievable and measurable.

+Trying to choose between tools?
+Think about what would best help you as a manager, and look back at the goals you’ve set for yourself.
 Once you’ve outlined your goals, you’ll know which areas you must focus on and what type of data you’d need to gather.

 Using quantitative decision making to create new training programs has its advantages, but you also need to know how to manage that data, and most importantly, how to keep it secure.